cybertec-postgresql/ora_migrator/README.md

 be used if you want to parallelize catch-up by running it concurrently for different tables.

+### function `oracle_catchup_sequence` ###

+Parameters:

+- `schema`: the schema of the migrated sequence

+- `sequence_name`: the name of the migrated sequence

+- `staging_schema` (default `fdw_stage`): name of the remote staging schema

+Queries the current value of the Oracle sequence on the remote side and sets the migrated sequence to that value.

 ### function `oracle_replication_catchup` ###

-Copies all changes in all Oracle tables since the last catch-up to PostgreSQL.
+Copies all changes in all Oracle tables and sequences since the last catch-up to PostgreSQL.

 The start timestamp is taken from `__ReplicationStart`, the end from `__ReplicationEnd` (which contains the latest safe timestamp).
 After successful completion, the replicaton end time is saved in `__ReplicationStart` for the next time.

-Parameter:
+Parameters:

 - `staging_schema` (default `fdw_stage`): name of the remote staging schema